oldme/ScalableChatService/README.txt

-   		SimpleChatService is a node.js server that offers support for implementig scalable chats in a SOA environment.
+SimpleChatService is a very simple node.js server that offers support for implementig scalable chats in a SOA environment.
 Messages persistence is performed by Redis.

 The communication over HTTP will take place by calling:
 - PUT request to "http://chatserver/{room uid}/message/" for adding a new chat message in a room